All Community Education program requests must be submitted in writing.

 Elderlinks (Age 55+) - Elderlinks is an awareness program sponsored by Senior Resources of Guilford.
 If fire department personnel are tending to an elderly resident and see needs such as medical issues, nutritional problems, visitation needs, or general maintenance of their residence, referrals can be made to United Services for Older Adults for assistance in these and other areas.

 Ride-Along Program (Age 18+) - You are allowed to ride with a fire company to see first-hand what it's like to be a firefighter.
 During that time, you would stay at a station and see what life at the station entails.
 If an emergency call comes in, you have the opportunity to jump on the truck with the fire company and ride the call.
 Riders are not allowed to participate or interfere in any way with the duties of the fire company.
 Interested residents should visit the fire station of their choice and speak with the captain to schedule a date at least two weeks in advance, fill out an application that will be approved/disapproved by the Greensboro Police Department, and sign a waiver releasing the department and the City of any liability.

-Smoke Alarm and/or Battery Installation - After your request is received, firefighters from your closest neighborhood fire station will contact you to schedule a time for installation.
+Smoke Alarm and/or Battery Installation - Please provide your name, address and phone number by either calling 336-373-2576, after your request is received.
+Firefighters from your closest neighborhood fire station will contact you to schedule a time for installation.
 Smoke alarm and/or battery installation is provided free of charge.
-A local contact number is required.
 Firefighters will install a maximum of two alarms per floor.
 Batteries will be replaced as needed.
-We are not able to assist with cathedral ceilings, but will install a back up alarm in a suitable location.
+We are not able to assist with cathedral ceilings, but will install a back-up alarm in a suitable location.